php-redis-om: an object mapper for Redis

 Although php-redis-om uses the PHP ext-redis extension by default, which is faster than the Predis library, it is possible to use other Redis clients by implementing the provided interface in your class: RedisClientInterface.
 This flexibility allows you to choose the client that best meets your needs and specific constraints.

-Eventually, both implementations should be directly available in the library.
+Both implementations are directly available in the library.

 A Docker integration is provided for your development, with the necessary modules (RedisJSON and RediSearch) and benefits from the high performance provided by FrankenPHP.